feichtingerm/rdmlifesciunivie/rdm_lifesciences_liascript-course_v1.md

 Blended Learning and Our Plan
 --------------------
 This course is designed around a concept called “blended learning”, which is a fancy way of saying that we use both online and in-person learning resources.
-In our case, you will have until June 28th to complete the online modules here on Moodle.
+In our case, you will have until October 9th to complete the online modules here on Moodle.
 The Moodle portion of the course should take you around 2.5 hours and we recommend you complete the modules in-order.
-On June 29th and June 30th, we will meet in-person in UBB SR 1.3 to delve deeper into the mysteries of RDM.
+On October 10th and October 11th, we will meet in-person in UBB SR 1.6 (10th) and SR 1.3 (11th) to delve deeper into the mysteries of RDM.
 Intriguing, we know.

 ![The Upturned Microscope](https://upmic.files.wordpress.com/2019/05/epfl-may2019-flipped-classroom.png?w=650&h=199 " [Flipped Classroom by Upturned Microscope](https://upmic.files.wordpress.com/2019/05/epfl-may2019-flipped-classroom.png?w=650&h=199),[CC BY-NC-ND 3.0](https://creativecommons.org/licenses/by-nc-nd/3.0/)")